Start from a clear question

 • Reduce as much as possible the length of the chromatographic run

-Reference samples should be regularly injected along the sequence.
+Reference samples which are regularly injected along the sequence.

 They measure analytical stability because the sample itself is the same.